Implementation Readiness Assessment

 A systematic approach to building and sustaining human capacity should address three time horizons:

-Short-term (0--12 months): Targeted training for the core team in SEEA concepts, ocean accounting methods, and relevant tools.
+Short-term: Targeted training for the core team in SEEA concepts, ocean accounting methods, and relevant tools.
 International training courses offered by UNSD, the GOAP partnership, and regional bodies provide foundational knowledge.
 Where possible, training should be combined with practical application to real data, through mentored pilot compilation exercises.

-Medium-term (1--3 years): Deepening expertise through learning-by-doing, peer exchanges with more experienced countries, and participation in international expert networks.
+Medium-term: Deepening expertise through learning-by-doing, peer exchanges with more experienced countries, and participation in international expert networks.
 Staff should attend relevant conferences and workshops to stay current with methodological developments.
 Formal recognition of ocean accounting competencies within institutional human resource frameworks helps retain skilled staff.

-The UN-NQAF emphasises that quality assurance of statistical outputs depends fundamentally on the competence and motivation of staff[3:1].
-Countries should therefore ensure that capacity building is not limited to technical training but also addresses career development, professional recognition, and working conditions that support retention.
+The UN-NQAF emphasises that quality assurance of statistical outputs depends fundamentally on the competence and motivation of staff.[3:1] Countries should therefore ensure that capacity building is not limited to technical training but also addresses career development, professional recognition, and working conditions that support retention.

 3.5 Institutional Arrangements for Implementation